AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 Getting Started: Your First Two Weeks

-Start small.
+mall.
 The biggest risk with AI marking is trying to transform everything at once, getting overwhelmed, and reverting to old habits.
 This two-week plan introduces AI marking gradually, with built-in checkpoints.

 Week 1: One class, one tool, one task type.
 Choose your most straightforward marking task (a homework quiz or vocabulary test) and one AI tool.
 Set the quiz, let the tool mark it, and spend 15 minutes reviewing the results.
 Note what the tool got right, what it missed, and how long the process took compared to manual marking.

 Week 2: Add feedback generation.
 Take a set of extended writing from the same class.
-Use an AI tool to generate draft feedback, then review and personalise each piece before returning it to pupils.
+Use an AI tool to generate draft feedback, then review and personalise each piece before returning it to learners.
 Track the time difference: how long did AI-assisted feedback take compared to writing it from scratch?

 After two weeks, you have enough data to decide whether to expand AI marking to other classes and task types.
 Most teachers find that the initial investment in learning the tool pays back within the first month.
 The key is starting with tasks where AI is genuinely reliable, building confidence, and expanding gradually.